India–Peru relations: Cultural relations

 India and Peru signed an agreement on cultural co-operation in 1987.
 The Indo-Peruvian Friendship Association (Hindi: Bharat-Maitreyi Samiti) was established in India in June 2007.
 It is a civil organization aimed at promoting friendship between the two countries, to exhibit Peruvian culture and the Spanish language in India, as well as to encourage cultural exchanges of professors and students of both countries.

 Mundo Latino is a Latin American cultural center and a center of excellence affiliated to the Embassy of Peru in New Delhi.
-The center offers Spanish language and salsa dancing courses in the Delhi NCR.
+The center offers Spanish-language and salsa dancing courses in the Delhi NCR.
 It also teaches English and Hindi as foreign language courses.

 Indians in Peru

 As of December 2016, 500 Indian citizens reside in Peru.
 The community is primarily involved in business and trade.
-A few work with the Missionaries of Charity and other Christian organizations in Lima, Chimbote and Puno.
+A few work with the Missionaries of Charity and other Christian organizations in Lima, Chimbote, and Puno.

 Organizations such as Hare Krishna, Sai Baba and Brahma Kumaris are also present in Peru.

 Peruvians in India

 As of 2013, an estimated 200 Peruvians reside in India, most of whom are women.
 The community is primarily employed as professors, engineers, and students.
-A few are married to Indian citizens.
-Most of the Peruvian community resides in the Delhi NCR and other states such as Haryana, Maharashtra, Uttar Pradesh, Karnataka and Rajasthan.
+They can be found in the Delhi NCR, Haryana, Maharashtra, Uttar Pradesh, Karnataka, and Rajasthan.